 - Effective Pest Control Programs

 This prerequisite program aims to implement four basic principles: deny entry, shelter, food, and destruction.

 - Production Control

 - Waste Management

 Some of the important aspects of these programs include training personnel in terms of hygiene and proper behavior in the manufacturing facilities.
-Orientation and regular reminders on how to use protective gears, operate machinery, and how to keep the environment consistently clean are also part of these programs.
+These programs include orientation and regular reminders on how to use protective gear, operate machinery, and keep the environment consistently clean.

 How many steps are there in a HACCP program?

-In principle, a HACCP program is made by following five preparatory steps and seven main principles.
+In the food industry, a HACCP program is made by following five preparatory steps and seven main principles.